Li-Jia-Jun/WebGPU-Butterfly/readme.md

   -  Departure: all the butterflies will go to the opposite position of the target position.
   -  Wander: the butterflies will wander around in the space

+## <a name="future">Future Improvements</a>
+We enjoyed this project and we are planning on improve this project by adding more features and improving the performances.
+Here are a few things we want to add:
+* Add more behaviors, such as collision avoidance, lead, and cohesion.
+* Add more options to the UI, such as switching different scenes.
+* Add more procedural options, such as more patterns for the butterfly wings and more shapes
+* Add a physically-based aerodynamic simulations for the butterfly flights

 ## <a name="reference"> Reference </a>
 ### Code and Algorithm References
 * [A Practical Model for Realistic Butterfly Flight Simulation](http://www.cad.zju.edu.cn/home/jin/tog2022/tog2022.pdf)